Skyladd/ChestShop/README.md

 1. You do not need to include "$" in the price

-2. If you want to make a donation sign so players can donate you money make the price 0
+2. If you want to make a donation sign so players can donate you money make the item amount 0

 ![Locate a sign next to Chest](https://github.com/Skyladd/ChestShop/blob/master/Images/Screenshot_2016-05-02-14-06-36.png)